‘General Hospital’ Spoilers: Sam Worries, Franco & Jason Uncover More Secrets, Nelle Reconnects With Michael

 Other General Hospital Spoilers

 Aside from the big adventure concerning the secrets in Cassadine Island, it seems that Nelle (Chloe Lanier) will bump into Michael (Chad Duell).
 Nelle is out with Charlotte, and Michael is currently babysitting baby Avery.
 General Hospital spoilers tease that there will still be a lot of tension between the two, and Nelle will try to leave as soon as possible.
 Unfortunately, Charlotte wants to stay longer.
 Nelle will have no choice but to stay longer at the park.
-General Hospital spoilers hint that this opportunity will allow Nelle and Michael to reconnect, and this could possibly lead to romance.
+General Hospital spoilers hint that this opportunity will allow Nelle and Michael to reconnect, and this could lead to romance.

 WATCH: Laura and Tracy bury the hatchet once and for all. #FarewellTracy #LineoftheWeek #GH pic.twitter.com/yJ36SHcXXy